nicksteinbauer/redbarncms/src/pages/index.md

     Red Barn is a full-service civil engineering, construction management, and environmental firm focusing on bringing the right team together.
 Our team is built of accountable project managers who possess strong quality management and are fun to work with.
-We make sure our team gets the job done well.
+We make sure our team gets the job done well!
   image: /img/redbarn-who-we-are-main.jpg
   imagepitch: /img/redbarn-who-we-are-main.jpg
   link1text: About Us